 Ultimately, it will mean that you increase your visibility and grow your business.

-Based on the success of #WhyCPA, SCACPA plans to grow the campaign and spread it across multiple media outlets in the years to come, increasing it effect and benefit to SCACPA members.
+Based on the success of #WhyCPA, SCACPA plans to grow the campaign and spread it across multiple media outlets, increasing it effect and benefit to SCACPA members.